-Central Arizona Project (CAP) Water – Metro Water District has an annual allocation of 13,460 acre-feet (approximately 4.4 billion gallons) of CAP water.
-Metro Water has primarily looked at replenishing CAP water by pursuing projects in which the water is recharged by spreading basins (direct recharge projects) and in which CAP water is used in lieu of groundwater by farms (groundwater savings projects).
-In fact, Metro Water District helped initiate the Northwest Replenishment Program, an effort to recharge CAP water in northwest metropolitan Tucson.
-The first project under that Program, the Avra Valley Recharge Project (AVRP), was the first recharge project using spreading basins in Pima County and was done in partnership with CAP and BKW Farms.
+Central Arizona Project (CAP) Water – The District has an annual allocation of 13,460 acre-feet (approximately 4.4 billion gallons) of CAP water.
+The District has primarily looked at replenishing CAP water by pursuing projects in which the water is recharged by spreading basins (direct recharge projects) and in which CAP water is used in lieu of groundwater by farms (groundwater savings projects or GSF).
+In fact, the District helped initiate the Northwest Replenishment Program, an effort to recharge CAP water in northwest metropolitan Tucson.
+The Avra Valley Recharge Project (AVRP), was the first recharge project using spreading basins in Pima County and was done in partnership with CAP and BKW Farms.

-From 1996 to 2016, Metro Water District has stored 193,000 acre-feet of water through its CAP water recharge efforts.
-While the District uses credits on an annual basis to meet a portion of customer demand, the District has a balance of 31,000 acre-feet of CAP credits in its “account” as of January 1, 2017.
+From 1996 to 2021, the District has stored 200,690 acre-feet of water at AVRP through its CAP water recharge efforts.
+While the District uses credits on an annual basis to meet a portion of customer demand, the District’s long-term storage credit account is 48,482.58 acre-feet as of December 31, 2021

 Another use for the District’s effluent allocation is to utilize reclaimed water through a wheeling agreement with Tucson Water to replace groundwater irrigation for large turf facilities in the District.
-This would require utilizing a reclaimed system and construction of a delivery system to move the reclaimed water where it may be needed.
-The District constructed a pipeline to deliver reclaimed water to the Omni Tucson National’s new nine holes golf course.
-Pima County granted Omni Tucson National until 2017 before it has to start taking that water.
+This would require utilizing a reclaimed system and the construction of a delivery system to move the reclaimed water where it may be needed.
+The District constructed a reclamation line that can deliver approximately 250 acre-feet of reclaimed water to the Omni Tucson National’s new nine golf holes and replace groundwater irrigation to that facility starting by December of 2023.
 The use of reclaimed water will help to reduce the decline of the groundwater table.